Judeorabueze/Local-File-Permissions-in-Windows/README.md

 ![Access denied](https://github.com/Judeorabueze/Local-File-Permissions-in-Windows/blob/main/Access%20denied.PNG)

-- To give access back to other users (eg. administrators),
+<b>To give access back to other users (eg. administrators)</b>
+- Right-click on the `Salary.txt` file and select 'Properties'.
+- Go to 'Security' and click on 'Edit'
+- On the 'Permissions for Salary' page, click on 'add'
+- In the Select Users or Groups box, type the name of the user or group you wish to add (In my case, Administrators).
+- Click on 'Check Names" and click on OK.
+- Assign permissions to allow and click on OK